vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

  WHERE type = 'soil-moisture';
 ```

-And now let's remove the supported tag from all `device` sections
+And now let's remove the supported tag from all device sections:

 ```sql
 UPDATE sensors
    SET config = config #- '{device,supported}';
 ```

-Let's fetch the device version information wherever it's available
+Fetch the device version information wherever it's available:

 ```sql
 WITH versioning AS (